danielecook/fastq-profiler/README.md

 1. `illumina_filename_read` =  R1
 1. `illumina_filename_set_number` 1

 `fq profile` creates a .checksum file in every directory containing fastqs that it is run on.
-The `.checksum` file is used as a cache when retrieving data for a fastq.
+The `.checksum` file is used as a cache of file hashes to make retrieval of data easier and help with file tracking.

 __FastQC Stats__

-`fastq-profiler` can optionally store FastQC results in datastore as well, and these results can be output as one file, enabling easy aggregation of data.
+`fastq-profiler` can optionally store [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) results in datastore as well, and these results can be output as one file, enabling easy aggregation of fastqc results.
 To incorporate FastQC data, be sure to use the `--fastqc` flag:

 ```
 fq profile --fastqc <fq>